fonnesbeck/Bios6301/slides/lecture2_latex.md

 - style is consistent (layout, fonts, tables, maths, etc.)
 - mathematics are easily typeset
 - indexes, footnotes and references are easily generated
-- the author is forced to correctly structure your documents
+- the author is forced to correctly structure documents
-- source document is plain
+- source document is plain text

 Cons of LaTeX: